athomasoriginal/starterkit-wagtail/README.rst

 **NOTE:**

 This is under active development.
 The current build should be stable.

-This sets up this cookiecutter with a docker container v. vagrant machine.
-Currently this setup requires you be on OSX and have
-Postgres.app installed.

-Where this is going:

-- To make this platform agnostic, and also more similar to production, we will eventually configure this to also use a vagrant box for the
-  DB.
-From there, our container will connect to it.
-- After the above we can potentially run everything inside a vagrant box.
-Right now I like this idea because it means that we are running the app in an environment similar to production (linux + postgres not in a DB).
-Further, we do not have to worry about the users host machine platform.
-- gets developers in the habit of thinking about the db as remote - separate from containers - promote good practices.
+Please note that this version is meant to be part of a monorepo pattern of project architecure.
+If you are looking for something more comprehensive, please see the `dockerized` branch.

 Overview